saiemtalhaa1/Operating-systems-coursework/Weekly-Journal/Week6.md

 ---

 ## 1. Introduction

-Week 6 focused on **evaluating system performance** under both idle and stressed conditions.
+Week 6 focused on **evaluating operating system performance** under both idle and stressed conditions.
-Rather than only observing raw statistics, this week emphasised **interpretation**, **comparison**, and **understanding operating system behaviour** when system resources are placed under load.
+Rather than only observing raw statistics, this week emphasised **interpretation, comparison, and analysis** of how system resources behave when workload intensity changes.

-Performance monitoring is essential for identifying bottlenecks, ensuring stability, and planning future optimisation.
+Performance monitoring is critical for identifying bottlenecks, ensuring system stability, and supporting informed optimisation decisions.
-This week builds upon earlier system configuration and introduces **real-world performance evaluation techniques** used in production environments.
+This week builds on earlier system configuration and security hardening by analysing **real-world operating system behaviour** under load.

 ---

 ## 2. Objectives

 The objectives of this week were to:

-- Measure system uptime and baseline performance
+- Establish a baseline performance state
-- Monitor CPU behaviour during idle and stressed states
+- Monitor CPU behaviour during idle and stressed conditions
-- Analyse memory usage and allocation
+- Analyse memory usage and allocation patterns
-- Evaluate disk I/O performance
+- Evaluate disk I/O behaviour
 - Test basic network latency and reliability
-- Interpret collected performance data
+- Identify performance bottlenecks
+- Consider optimisation strategies

 ---

 ## 3. Performance Evaluation Methodology

-A structured testing methodology was followed to ensure consistent results:
+A structured testing methodology was followed to ensure consistent and meaningful results:

 Baseline measurement (idle system)
 ↓